simonw/datasette/docs/facets.rst

       }
     }

-If Datasette detects that a column is a foreign key, the ``"label"`` proper will be automatically derived from the detected label column on the referenced table.
+If Datasette detects that a column is a foreign key, the ``"label"`` property will be automatically derived from the detected label column on the referenced table.

 Facets in metadata.json
 -----------------------